 HR & Business Solutions used an umbrella risk assessment to achieve this requirement

-A1 Group Ltd is a well-established company with three separate Divisions namely: Car Spares / metal recycling / Wet Waste and Loo Hire from its four depots in Wokingham, Bridgend, Spencerswood and Coventry.
+A1 Group Ltd is a well-established company with three separate Divisions namely: Car Spares / metal recycling / Wet Waste and Loo Hire from its six depots in Wokingham, Bridgend, Spencerswood, Coventry, Longacres (Wokingham) and Thame (Oxford).
 The Bridgend depot comprises of a ground floor general office a separate Managerial Office and kitchen facilities.
 There is also a mezzanine floor above the general office area which contains storage facilities and a separate office.
 There is a large workshop/warehouse which is adjacent to the offices which houses spares materials / vehicles in for repair and a spares area for the toilets and welfare units.
 There are also toilet and an employee clothing storage facility to the side of the workshop and stairs leading up to the Mezzanine floor above the main offices.
 There is a further meeting room which is at the back end of the Workshop through a fire door.
 The large yard area is used for equipment and vehicle storage and a cleaning area.
-At the time of the visit approximately 105 people (15 based at Bridgend) were employed within the A1 Group business, with around 75 on the Bridgend site at any time serving the operational needs of the business.
+At the time of the visit approximately 105 people (15 based at Bridgend) were employed within the A1 Group business, with around 7 on the Bridgend site at any time serving the operational needs of the business.